 Education: A high school diploma or the equivalent is required.
 Completion of a Construction Management program or trade-related vocational/technical school or a recognized apprenticeship program in carpentry, construction, or a related field is preferred.

 Skills: Supervisory skills, particularly in ability to instruct others and delegate, are required.
-Carpentry, painting, and other construction skills and abilities, including the ability to use small hand and power tools, precision measuring and testing devices, mechanical equipment and materials applicable to the construction, carpentry and painting trades, are required.
+Construction skills are required, including the ability to use small hand and power tools and precision measuring and testing devices, as well as equipment and materials applicable to the construction, carpentry and painting trades.
+Knowledge of the safe use of hazardous materials, solvents, cleaners, adhesives, and chemicals common to construction work is required.
 The ability to interpret blueprints, color schemes, sketches, and schematics is required.
 Computer literacy is required.

-Other: The scope of the position requires exposure to and use of chemicals, solvents, cleaners, and adhesives common to construction-related work that may be hazardous and/or cause injury if specific instructions regarding their mixture, use, and disposal/storage are not properly followed.
+Other: The scope of the position requires responding to construction emergencies or other unforeseen situations around-the-clock, as well as working in the evenings and on weekends as needed during the progress of construction projects.
+The scope of the position requires exposure to and use of chemicals, solvents, cleaners, and adhesives common to construction work that may be hazardous and/or cause injury if specific instructions regarding their mixture, use, and disposal/storage are not properly followed.
 A valid Missouri driver’s license is required.